David Dene Martin: First and second death warrants

 In January 1981, a death warrant was approved for Martin, scheduling his upcoming execution date as February 13, 1981.

 On February 9, 1981, the Louisiana Supreme Court rejected Martin's last-ditch appeal and refused to grant a stay of execution.

 On February 10, 1981, two days before the scheduled execution of Martin, U.S. District Judge Jack Gordon allowed a federal appeal of Martin and granted him a temporary stay of execution, thus cancelling his first execution date.
 Apart from Martin's execution, another condemned inmate from Louisiana, Benjamin Berry, also had his execution date, which originally fell in the same month as Martin, cancelled due to a pending appeal.

-Several months later, a second death warrant was issued, re-scheduling the execution date as September 18, 1981.
+Several months later, a second death warrant was issued, rescheduling the execution date as September 18, 1981.
 However, a federal appeal filed by Martin's lawyers led to a second stay of execution less than two weeks before the new date of execution.

 Execution

-Four years after he was nearly executed, David Martin's third death warrant was issued, re-scheduling his execution to take place on January 4, 1985.
+Four years after he was nearly executed, David Martin's third death warrant was issued, rescheduling his execution to take place on January 4, 1985.
 In fact, prior to the scheduled execution of Martin, there were six more convicts on Louisiana's death row who were executed within a span of 13 months since late 1983, sparking concerns over the increased rate of executions in Louisiana.

 On December 27, 1984, it was reported that Martin would appear before the state's parole board for a clemency hearing on January 3, 1985.
 Martin's lawyers and family members sought mercy from the parole board on account of the difficulties he faced in his life up until the murders, including his wife's infidelity and financial problems, and continued to assert that the influence of drugs and alcohol caused him to kill the victims, which were out of character.
 In the end, the Louisiana Pardon Board refused the clemency petition of Martin on January 3, 1985, hours before the scheduled execution of Martin.

 On January 4, 1985, 32-year-old David Dene Martin was put to death by the electric chair at the Louisiana State Penitentiary.
 For his last meal, Martin did not make a special request, but was given a meal set of sloppy joes and French fries.
 He also declined to make a final statement before his death sentence was carried out.